dstrack/Schema_Data_Browser/README.md

 3. Trial period / license
 	Without a license, the program runs for 2 months in full functionality and then switches to a read only mode.
 	The remaining probationary period will be displayed on the homepage at the bottom.
-	If you like the program, you can order a license from Strack.Software@t-online.de before the trial expires.
+	If you like the program, you can order a license by sending a mail to Strack.Software@t-online.de before the trial expires.

 ## Configuration
 1. Settings menu